DO9RE/morse_synthesizer/README.md

 - Converts NVDA speech output into audible Morse code instead of synthesized voice.
 - Intended for Morse code listening practice using real-life screen reader messages.
-- Optionally outputs Morse code on a Braille display for multi-modal learning.

 ## Why?